 The Times of India website is also a good resource, with a wide variety of news articles about healthcare in the city.

 You can contact and chat with existing Mumbai expats via the Internations website.
-Plus there are a couple of special Mumbai Expats communities on Facebook, here and here, another excellent way to get a genuine flavor of everyday life in the city.
+Plus there are some special Mumbai Expats communities on Facebook, which is another excellent way to get a genuine flavor of everyday life in the city.

 Do you have an online resource to recommend to people thinking about moving to Mumbai?
 If so we would love to hear about it.
 Why not leave a comment below, or connect with us on Twitter@now_health or on the Now Health Facebook page so we can share them with our readers.